pathway.io.kafka package

 Example:

-We want to send a Pathway table t to our Kafka instance.
-To connect to the topic “animals” and sent messages, the connector must be used as follows, depending on the format:
+You want to send a Pathway table t to the Kafka instance.
+To connect to the topic “animals” and send messages, the connector must be used as follows, depending on the format:

 JSON version:

-All the updates of table t will be send to the Kafka instance.
+All the updates of table t will be sent to the Kafka instance.